A few late-breaking injury notes from Tuesday night’s action…

 - The Yankees won an instant classic over the Twins, but New York received unwelcome news immediately after the game.
 Catcher Gary Sanchez, who left early, could be on his way to the IL with a groin injury, manager Aaron Boone told Bryan Hoch of MLB.com and other reporters.
 Sanchez has been in a brutal slump of late, but his .229/.299/.508 line (105 wRC+) with 24 home runs in 328 plate appearances is still clearly above average for his position.
 Backup Austin Romine hasn’t been close to that effective, while third-string catcher Kyle Higashioka hasn’t hit at all in the majors dating back to 2017.
 The Yankees also have veteran Erik Kratz at the Triple-A level, but he’s not on their 40-man roster.

 - Mariners outfielder Domingo Santana will undergo an MRI on his right elbow, Corey Brock of The Athletic tweets.
 The 26-year-old’s elbow has troubled him since the All-Star break, Brock notes.
 Santana has drawn trade interest with the July 31 deadline coming up, but the Mariners’ chances of dealing him could evaporate with an IL placement.
 Regardless, he has been one of the non-contending M’s top hitters in 2019, having slashed .273/.342/.472 (119 wRC+) with 19 HRs across 437 PA.
-Santana’s also cheap ($1.95MM salary) and eligible for arbitration for another year.
+Santana’s also cheap ($1.95MM salary) and eligible for arbitration for another two years.
 However, Santana’s atrocious work in the outfield (minus-15 Defensive Runs Saved, minus-14.4 Ultimate Zone Rating) would surely tamp down his trade value.

 - Rangers outfielder Joey Gallo is battling right wrist soreness and is likely to undergo an MRI on Wednesday, Evan Grant of the Dallas Morning News reports.
 An X-ray didn’t reveal a break, though Gallo’s wrist “has been bothering him for a while,” Grant writes.
 That would help explain Gallo’s significant decline in production in July.
 Gallo owned an incredible 1.109 OPS at the end of June, but he’s down to a still-great .987 in that category.